Science and technology in Manchester: 17th century

 In 1630, astronomer William Crabtree observed the transit of Venus.
 Crabtree was born in the hamlet of "Broughton Spout" which was on the east bank of the River Irwell, near the area now known as "The Priory" in Broughton and was educated at The Manchester Grammar School.
 He married into a wealthy family and worked as a merchant in Manchester.
 However, in his spare time, his great interest was astronomy.
 He carefully measured the movements of the planets and undertook precise astronomical calculations.
 With improved accuracy, he rewrote the existing Rudolphine Tables of Planetary Positions.

-Crabtree corresponded with Jeremiah Horrocks (who sometimes spelt his name in the Latised form as Horrox), another enthusiastic amateur astronomer, from 1636.
+Crabtree corresponded with Jeremiah Horrocks (who sometimes spelt his name in the Latinised form as Horrox), another enthusiastic amateur astronomer, from 1636.
 A group of astronomers from the north of England, which included William Gascoigne, formed around them and were Britain's first followers of the astronomy of Johannes Kepler.
 "Nos Keplari" as the group called themselves, were distinguished as being the first people to gain a realistic notion of the solar system's size.
 Crabtree and Horrocks were the only astronomers to observe, plot, and record the transit of the planet Venus across the Sun, as predicted by Horrocks, on 24 November 1639 (Julian calendar, or 4 December in the Gregorian calendar).
 They also predicted the next occurrence on 8 June 2004.
-The two correspondents both recorded the event in their own homes and it is not known whether they ever met in person, but Crabtree's calculations were crucial in allowing Horrocks to estimate the size of Venus and the distance from the Earth to the Sun.
-Unfortunately Horrocks died early in 1641 the day before he was due to meet Crabtree.
-Crabtree made his will on 19 July 1644, and was buried within the precincts of the Manchester Collegiate Church on 1 August 1644, close to where he had received his education.
+The two correspondents both recorded the event in their own homes, and it is not known whether they ever met in person, but Crabtree's calculations were crucial in allowing Horrocks to estimate the size of Venus and the distance from the Earth to the Sun.
+Unfortunately, Horrocks died early in 1641 the day before he was due to meet Crabtree.
+Crabtree made his will on 19 July 1644 and was buried within the precincts of the Manchester Collegiate Church on 1 August 1644, close to where he had received his education.

 18th century

 The creation of the first economically successful canal

-The Bridgewater Canal, opening in 1761 is generally regarded as the earliest successful canals.
-The Bridgewater Canal connects Runcorn, Manchester and Leigh, in North West England.
-It was commissioned by Francis Egerton, 3rd Duke of Bridgewater, to transport coal from his mines in Worsley to Manchester.
+The Bridgewater Canal, opening in 1761, is generally regarded as the earliest successful canal.
+The Bridgewater Canal connects Runcorn, Manchester, and Leigh, in North West England.
+It was commissioned by Francis Egerton, 3rd Duke of Bridgewater to transport coal from his mines in Worsley to Manchester.
 It was opened in 1761 from Worsley to Manchester, and later extended from Manchester to Runcorn, and then from Worsley to Leigh.